Skip to main content

 home hoarding illustration

 Over the next few months, we will be interviewing professionals who work with the hoarding population.
+They are hoarding experts.
 We are asking them to share their insight on people who hoard and people who think they have the hoarding disorder.

 We recently interviewed Amy Bowles.
 Amy is the president of Tucson Professional Organizers, in Tucson, Arizona.
 She is also a member of the American Psychological Association, the Institute for Challenging Disorganization (ICD), and the National Association of Productivity and Organizing Professionals (NAPO).